ajhanisch/hunt-iocs/README.md

 * Ability to perform simple ping scan to identify live hosts on the network
 * Ability to investigate multiple types of IOCs on any amount of remote hosts
 * Ability to collect results from investigating multiple types of IOCs into easy to visualize .csv files
-* Ability to download/aggregate file based IOCs discovered during investigations to local machine for static/dynamic analysis (under development)
+* Ability to download/aggregate file based IOCs discovered during investigations to local machine for static/dynamic analysis
-* Ability to determine current state of machine and compare to known good baseline (under development)

 ## Starting Your First Hunt
 Starting a hunt can be broken up into two set of tasks: Configuration and Hunting.